veyroxie/sera-bday/README.md

 - Change the colors in `styles.css` under `:root`
 - Replace the Spotify link with another track
 - Add photos, animations, or additional sections

-If you need help modifying anything, I can generate the code instantly.